tamtran4869/E-commerce-analysis/Time_series_analysis.md

 ```
 ![image](https://user-images.githubusercontent.com/114192113/211802817-d869d2d3-63df-4b29-86cd-c1e901160195.png)

-A heatmap is a great choice to visual this type of data.
+A heatmap is a great choice to visualise this type of data.

 ![image](https://user-images.githubusercontent.com/114192113/211802855-04baf0d4-ca43-496f-bac2-acbb35bd5f48.png)

 #### Comments

-Sessions focus on Monday to Friday during office time (8-17), especially Wednesday with 2 peaks at 11 and 15.
-From this insight, the marketing team could set up time targeting reasonable and the support team could plan staff schedule to deal with high volumns.
+Sessions focus on Monday to Friday during office time (8-17), especially Wednesday, with two peaks at 11 and 15.
+From this insight, the marketing team could set up time targeting reasonably, and the support team could plan staff schedule to deal with high volumes.

-It is interested that the heatmap looks like behavior of B2B.
-It could be the desktop-device targeting of marketing campaigns and a huge demand from B2B clients.
-Following 2 hypothesises, the team could try to target mobile device on weekend and off hours; the company could investigate more the B2B sections.
+Interestingly, the heatmap looked like the behaviour of B2B.
+It could be the desktop-device targeting of marketing campaigns and massive demand from B2B clients.
+Following two hypotheses, the team could target mobile devices on weekends and off-hours; the company could investigate more the B2B sections.